rootarc0/jpgtoascii-art/README.md

 I made a converter jpg image to ASCII-art on python, i use Pillow
 # How to use?
 use in terminal (console) - python asciiart.py yourimg.jpg

+# NEW VERSION
+hey guys, I made a new version of the app, now it uses GTK!
+I'm using GNOME so it looks cool for me, I'll do it later with Qt

 # Bags

 1. Traceback (most recent call last):